zudochkin/awesome-newsletters/README.md

 - [The ListServe](http://thelistserve.com/).
 A free, unique "lottery" newsletter where every day a subscriber is picked whose email submission is sent to all of the other subscribers.
 Subject matter varies in both topic and quality.
 - [tl;dr Marketing](https://tldrmarketing.com/).
 Weekly newsletter for digital marketers, covering news on SEO, PPC and Social Media.
 - [Startup Watching](https://startupwatching.com/).
 Curated knowledge, inspiration and background stories for startups.
 Delivered to your inbox every Monday and Thursday.
-- [Unreadit/Tech](https://unread.com/n/tech/).
-Hardware and software news for tech junkies from the best posts on Reddit.
-- [Unreadit/Entrepreneur](https://unread.it/n/entrepreneur/).
-Cutting edge news regarding entrepreneurship, growth, investing and startups sourced from the best Reddit posts.
 - [Tech Productivity](https://techproductivity.co/).
 Tech Productivity is a short weekly newsletter for tech professionals (programmers, developers, designers, etc).
 Each issue includes a brief list of productivity-related tools, articles, and other resources that can help workers in various tech-related fields be more productive.
 - [Dev Updates](https://mailchi.mp/f59beeac6b9b/devupdates).
 A weekly newsletter focussing on latest in mobile, web, AI, UI/UX, jobs/carrers and anything related to developers and the industry.